Prepare for a Career in Aviation With an FAA Certification

 • Oral Exam: In this exam, an FAA examiner will ask questions based on real-world scenarios to test your knowledge and understanding of aviation maintenance.

 • Practical Exam: This hands-on exam requires you to demonstrate your skills in aircraft maintenance.
-You’ll perform tasks such as inspecting and replacing aircraft components under the watchful eye of an FAA examiner.
+You would perform tasks such as inspecting and replacing aircraft components under the watchful eye of an FAA examiner.

-Once you pass all three exams, you’ll receive your A&P certification, officially qualifying you to work in the industry as an airframe and powerplant technician.
+Once you pass all three exams, you can receive your A&P certification, officially qualifying you to work in the industry as an airframe and powerplant technician.

 Career Opportunities for FAA-Certified Aviation Technicians